Navigating the Path of Writing: Outline-guided Text Generation with Large Language Models: Conclusion

 \section{Conclusion}

-We introduced Writing Path, a novel framework that enhances the ability of LLMs to generate high-quality and goal-oriented writing by employing explicit outlines.
-Our approach emphasizes the importance of providing structured guidelines to control the quality of the generated text from the early stages of the writing process.
-The Writing Path framework consists of five stages: prepare metadata, generate title and initial outline, browse for information, generate augmented outline, then write the text.
+We introduced WritingPath, a framework that enhances the ability of LLMs to generate high-quality and goal-oriented writing by employing explicit outlines.
+Designed for real-world content creation, our approach uses structured guidelines from the early stages to ensure consistent quality control.

-We verified the impact of Writing Path by conducting a comprehensive evaluation that incorporates automatic and human evaluations covering a wide range of aspects.
-Our experimental results demonstrate that texts generated following the full Writing Path approach, which includes the use of augmented outlines, exhibit superior performance compared to texts produced using only initial outlines or without any intermediate outlines.
-We also proposed a framework for assessing the Writing Path's intermediate outlines, which found that augmented outlines have better inherent quality than initial outlines, demonstrating the importance of outline augmentation steps.
+We verified the impact of WritingPath by conducting a comprehensive evaluation that incorporates automatic and human evaluations covering a wide range of aspects.
+Our experimental results demonstrate that texts generated following the full WritingPath approach, which includes the use of augmented outlines, exhibit superior performance compared to texts produced using only initial outlines or without any intermediate outlines.
+We also proposed a framework for assessing the WritingPath's intermediate outlines, which found that augmented outlines have better inherent quality than initial outlines, demonstrating the importance of outline augmentation steps.
+We hope that this work will contribute to the research and development of more reliable AI-assisted writing solutions.